SamuelCochrane/samuelcochrane.github.io/_posts/2019-08-24-Python-Outlook-Automation.md

 xl = win32.Dispatch("Excel.Application") #Reference to excel application wb = xl.ActiveWorkbook #Reference to excel file
 ```
-This code gives us a direct reference to an excel file we have open.[^reference]
+This code gives us a direct reference to whichever excel file we have open.[^reference]

 If we don't even want to be bothered opening the report manually, we can set `wb` to a specific file by using `wb = xl.workbooks.open(<path_to_excel_workbook>)`.
 So, `wb = xl.workbooks.open("C:/Users/samco/Desktop/Book1.xlsx")` will automatically open our workbook for us.
 Neat!